Let’s get to it – which controller has the best features?

 Flame Boss claims that their variable-speed fans give their products an extra level of precision by running at different speeds.
 But in reality, the only thing that matters for achieving precise temperature control is the total volume of oxygen that goes into the smoker.

 By testing both products, we've noticed that BBQ Guru's fans are much stronger and also come with an adjustable built-in slide damper for extra precision.
 You can also hook up multiple fans to one controller to control even larger cookers.

 Conclusion: Flame Boss' variable speed fan doesn't make a difference when creating and maintaining your ideal temperature.
 BBQ Guru's fans are stronger and support more grills than Flame Boss.

 One thing we enjoy most about BBQ Guru is their huge inventory of specially-made adaptors that fit nearly every smoker on the market.
 Although they have a big selection to choose from, they make the process of finding a compatible adaptor for your smoker extremely easy.
 Their custom-built adaptors also ensure a quality seal for higher precision.'one-size-fits-all' engineering causes lack of precision

-On the other hand, we find that Flame Boss' selection is quite small and consists only of an adaptor for ceramic cookers and an adaptor for Weber Smokey Mountains.
+On the other hand, we find that Flame Boss' selection is much smaller.
 We've also noticed that Flame Boss' "one-size-fits-all" engineering causes lack of precision.
 Their adaptors have exposed areas and gaps that can allow drafts and reduce accuracy.